GPR-ZRH/P4Install/docs/README.md

 ## DigitalOcean step-by-step guide

+There are multiple ways to test digitalocean if you are interested.
+- If you are able to get the github [student developer pack] (https://education.github.com/pack) you will get 50$ in credits.
+- If you can not get the student dev pack, you will be able to get 50$ (this credit only lasts 30 days and remaining credit will be removed, charging your paypal or credit card) by using a referral link: https://m.do.co/c/eacbb4c312b4
+This is my referral link and I will also get awarded 25$ in credits.
+I do not like to post such a link on a github repository, but I was not able to find a different way to provide the 50$ test credit without using any referral link.
+If anyone got a different method let me know so I can remove the referral link.
+- Directly (most likely) without any free credits: https://cloud.digitalocean.com/registrations/new

+You will not need a cpu and ram heavy machine to run perforce.
+1-2 shared CPU cores and 1-2 GB of Ram are easily enough.
+I would recommend to not place the depot on the droplets harddisk, but rather adding a volume and place it there.
+This will give you the ability to increase the harddisks size later on if you run out of storage.

+If your projects are not large in size, you can get away really cheap.
+We are talking about 5$ per month for the server with 25 GB and 1TB Bandwith and additional 10$ per 100GB per month if you need more disk space.

 ### 0. Prerequisites
  - Server IP address
  - Password for the root user (and username if not root)